Lady Gaga's dogs have been recovered unharmed, Gaga calls injured dog walker 'a hero'

-Lady Gaga, her dog walker and her beloved French bulldogs made headlines this week.
+Lady Gaga, her dog walker Ryan Fischer and her beloved French bulldogs been in the headlines this week.
 Haven't been following the disturbing saga?
-Here's what we know.
+Here's everything we know.

 What happened to Lady Gaga's dog walker?